joshsharp/braid/src/braid/notes.md

 [X] Variant type literals
 [X] Function application should use parentheses
 [X] Type construction also
+[ ] Separate AST structs out so not so many multi-use types

 Compiling currently maps straight to outputting code text, needs more passes:
 - [ ] Hindley-Milner type inference, so we can predict errors and map function